'From worst to first': These states have tamed coronavirus, even after reopening. Here's how they're doing it, and why they can't let up - KESQ

 How they’re planning to keep a lid on the virus:

-Even though Connecticut had some of the best numbers in the nation, Gov. Ned Lamont decided not to move forward with Phase 3 reopening plans on July 6.
-That meant bars will remain closed, and restaurants must stay at 50% capacity.
+Even though Connecticut had some of the best numbers in the US, Gov. Ned Lamont decided not to move forward with Phase 3 reopening plans on July 6.
+That meant bars must remain closed, and restaurants must stay at 50% capacity.

 “Look, I like a beer at the bar as much as the next person.
 I know how frustrating this can be,” Lamont said.
 “But right now, with this pandemic flaring up in a majority of other states, this is not the time to take a risk.”